kevintruong/til/Memory,-Part-2:-Implementing-a-Memory-Allocator.md

 ## Implementing malloc
 The simplest implementation uses first fit: Start at the first block, assuming it exists, and iterate until a block that represents unallocated space of sufficient size is found, or we've checked all the blocks.

-If no suitable block is found then it's time to call `sbrk()` again to sufficiently extend the size of the heap.
+If no suitable block is found, it's time to call `sbrk()` again to sufficiently extend the size of the heap.
 A fast implementation might extend it a significant amount so that we will not need to request more heap memory in the near future.

-When a free block is found it may be larger than the space we need.
+When a free block is found, it may be larger than the space we need.
 If so, we will create two entries in our implicit list.
 The first entry is the allocated block, the second entry is the remaining space.

 There are two simple ways to note if a block is in use or available.
 The first is to store it as a byte in the header information along with the size and the second to encode it as the lowest bit in the size!
 Thus block size information would be limited to only even values: